Christian Home Month Resources for 2013-2020

 By Kevin Johnson

-The resources are based on the United Methodist Church quadrennium.
-This four-year cycle will be complete in the year 2020 with the theme of “Hope.”
-The theme for this May is “Families Called to Hope,” an appropriate theme as we live in a tumultuous time of pandemic.
+This four-year cycle continues with this year’s 2021 theme of “Love.”
+The theme for this May is “Families Called to Love,” an appropriate theme as life continues in tumultuous times of pandemic and social unrest.
 The television news, internet, and other forms of media inundate us with images and stories of illness, political disagreement, inequality, isolation, and separation.
-If we are not careful, the daily news reports may take all the joy out of living.
-We have much to fear.
-We know sharp divisions only worsen any attempts to live through this time and work for healing and hope.
-Yet, as Christians, we are called to be a people of hope.
-We hope for a better world where everyone will feel and experience God’s love, peace, justice, and HOPE.
+If we are not careful, the daily news reports and political divisiveness also contribute to seeing others as enemies, which may take the joy out of living and loving one another.
+We know sharp divisions only worsen any attempts to love our neighbors as ourselves, offer forgiveness, and put love into action.
+Yet, as Christians, we are called to be a people of love.
+We pray for a better world where everyone will feel and experience God’s hope, peace, justice, and LOVE.

 The prior three year’s themes of this quadrennium were Families Called to: